kleidinc/master-neovim-tmux/src/lazygit/README.md

 # Lazygit

-You can perfectly continue to git in the console, leaving your editor and switching to the console.
-But every time you do that, you kind of break your flow, and risk distractions, which in turn force you to leave 'the flow' or 'the zone'.
+You can perfectly continue to git in the console, switching back and forth between your editor and the console.
+But every time you do that, you break your workflow, and risk leaving 'the flow' or 'the zone'.

 There is a reason why master programmers can code for hours on end, and be very productive.
 They stay in the 'zone'.
 It's like being inside a continuous state of focus.